nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

 3a.
-The given index is invalid
+Invalid command

 > 3a1.
-AddressBook shows an error message <br>
+Happy Jim Task Manager shows an error message <br>
   Use case resumes at step 2

-{More to be added}
+#### Use case: UC09 - Block Timeslot

+**MSS**

+1. User requests to block timeslot
+2. Happy Jim Task Manager shows timeslot blocked
+Use case ends

+**Extensions**

+1a.
+Invalid command

+> 1a1.
+Happy Jim Task Manager shows error message
+   Use case ends

+2a.
+Timeslot already occupied

+> 2a1.
+Happy Jim Task Manager shows error message
+   Use case ends

+#### Use case: UC10 - Undo Command

+**MSS**

+1. User request to undo command
+2. Happy Jim Task Manager undo command
+3. Happy Jim Task Manager displays undone command
+Use case ends

+**Extensions**

+1a.
+Invalid command

+> 1a1.
+Happy Jim Task Manager shows error message
+   Use case ends

+2a.
+No commands to undo

+> Use case ends

+2b.
+Reach the maximum undo times

+> Use case ends

+#### Use case: UC11 - Redo Command

+**MSS**

+1. User request redo command
+2. Happy Jim Task Manager redo command
+3. Happy Jim Task Manager displays redone command
+Use case ends

+**Extensions**

+1a.
+Invalid command

+> 1a1.
+Happy Jim Task Manager shows error message
+   Use case ends

+2a.
+No commands to redo

+> Use case ends

+2b.
+Reach the maximum redo times

+> Use case ends

+#### Use case: UC12 - “Change directory”

+**MSS**

+1. User request to change directory
+2. Happy Jim Task Manager displays the new directory path
+3. Happy Jim Task Manager saves data to the new path Use case ends

+**Extensions**

+1a.
+Invalid command

+> 1a1.
+Happy Jim Task Manager shows error message
+Use case ends

+1b.
+File Path does not exist

+> 1b1.
+Happy Jim Task Manager shows error message
+Use case ends

+3a.
+Not enough file space

+> 3a1.
+Happy Jim Task Manager shows not enough disk space message Use case ends

+#### Use case: UC13 - “Exit”

+**MSS**

+1. User request to exit
+2. Happy Jim Task Manager closes and exits
+Use case ends

 ## Appendix C : Non Functional Requirements

-1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
+1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
-2. Should be able to hold up to 1000 persons.
+2. Should be able to hold up to 1000 tasks.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.

-{More to be added}
+5. Should not take more than 500ms to respond.
+6. Main functionalities should not require internet connection.
+7. Should not require an install wizard
+8. Should not contain any database
+9. Should be able to tell whether the day is valid.
+Eg. 30 feb is invalid.
+10. Should be able to handle cross-year tasks.

 ## Appendix D : Glossary